 But there is a catch - the amount of tax relief you will receive on your contributions is limited.

-The maximum contribution you can make to a pension every year to qualify for tax relief is either £3,600 or 100% of your relevant UK earnings in the current tax year - whichever is the greater.
+The maximum contribution you can make to a pension every year to qualify for tax relief is either £3,600 or 100% of your relevant UK earnings in the current tax year – whichever is the greater; subject to the annual allowance rules.
 You also have to be a 'relevant UK individual' to qualify.

 A relevant UK individual is someone who was resident in the UK at some time during the previous five tax years and was a member of the pension scheme, or has earnings from overseas Crown employment subject to UK tax.